Strange noises: The Record for Thursday, July 25, 2019

 - Routt County Sheriff’s Office deputies had 22 cases that included calls for service and officer-initiated incidents such as traffic stops.

-- Steamboat Springs Fire Rescue firefighters responded to seven calls for service.
+- Steamboat firefighters responded to seven calls for service.

 - Oak Creek Fire Protection District firefighters responded to one call for service.